BBCE Meeting Room, Institute of Stomatology RSU (meet me office 248)

-The methodology for these classes will employ an interactive and practical methodology to promote evidence-based practice.
-Residents will receive one or two important research papers for each class, study them, and prepare a 15-minute presentation for each paper covering their essence and clinical implications.
-The presenter is randomly selected to ensure equal engagement.
+Residents will receive some papers for each class, PRINT THEM, study them, and prepare a 15-minute presentation for each paper covering their essence and clinical implications.
+The presenter is randomly selected.

 This approach aims to strengthen residents' understanding of evidence-based practice and equip them to incorporate it into their clinical practice.